-Our San Francisco trip is nearly over, but first I must tell you about the last couple of days sightseeing in the city:
+Our San Francisco trip is nearly over, but first I must tell you about the last couple of days sightseeing in the city in San Francisco – Out & About (Part 3), and catch up on Part 1 and Part 2 perhaps as well.

 We decided to have one final breakfast at Phlox Commons in our hotel, you can’t go wrong with their menu and the staff are super friendly.
 The weather was terrible, torrential downpours pretty much forecast for the whole day so we took this opportunity to stay indoors and head to The Walt Disney Family Museum in Presidio Park.